GAM-team/GAM/docs/Chrome-Policies.md

   browserLabsEnabled: TYPE_BOOL
     true: Allow users to access browser experimental features through an icon in the toolbar.
     false: Do not show browser experimental features icon in the toolbar.

+chrome.users.BrowserLegacyExtensionPointsBlocked: Browser Legacy Extension Points.
+  browserLegacyExtensionPointsBlocked: TYPE_BOOL
+    true: Block legacy extension points in the Browser process.
+    false: Do not block legacy extension points in the Browser process.

 chrome.users.BrowserNetworkTimeQueriesEnabled: Google time service.
   browserNetworkTimeQueriesEnabled: TYPE_BOOL